 - Todd Raba succeeds Steve Hochhauser as JM's Chairman, President & CEO.

 - JM introduces innovative new products, including Invinsa®, a resilient, lightweight roof cover board designed as an integral component of the roof system; GlasKap CR, a white mineral surfaced, white acrylic coated, fiber glass cap sheet for use in built-up roofing systems; and Gorilla Wrap®, a non-woven, non-perforated housewrap designed to significantly reduce air and water infiltration into the wall cavity of a building.

-- Johns Manville honored by National Safety Council for Excellence in Workplace Safety.
+- JM is honored by the National Safety Council for Excellence in Workplace Safety.

 - JM opens new spunbond production line in Bobingen, Germany.